Today, Queen Margrethe II of Denmark celebrates her 80th birthday. Let’s take a look back at the life of Denmark’s colourful queen.

 The pair met again a year later at a wedding in Scotland, and it was this second meeting that seemed to spark a lasting impression.
 They met again on the way back to London and went to dinner at the Four Hundred Club.
 Margrethe admitted to herself that she was in love with him.

 They dated throughout the fall, became engaged in October 1966, and were married on 10 June 1967 at Holmens Kirke in Denmark with a reception at Fredensborg Palace.
-Upon marriage, Henri became Prince Henrik of Denmark, and the couple was married – despite the sometimes rocky nature of their relationship – until his passing earlier this year on 13 February.
+Upon marriage, Henri became Prince Henrik of Denmark, and the couple was married – despite the sometimes rocky nature of their relationship – until his passing on 13 February 2018.

 Princess Margrethe gave birth to her first child, a son, Frederik André Henrik Christian, on 26 May 1968.
 She had a second son Joachim Holger Waldemar Christian on 7 June 1969.
 Her sons are both married now: Crown Prince Frederik to Crown Princess Mary, with four children and Prince Joachim first to Alexandra Manley, with whom he shares two sons, and currently to Princess Marie, with whom he shares a son and daughter.